 Superior Technology With Unmatched Clinical Coverage and Diagnostic Power in a Single Test

-The NEW CentoXome design and service delivers the ideal quality and performance from the world leader and trusted partner in rare disease diagnostics, with outstanding clinical coverage and unmatched clinical diagnostic power in a single test.
-Coupling insights from our extensive Bio/Databank in rare diseases with superior omics technology, patients and physicians benefit from a unique approach that increases diagnostic yield by up to 20% compared to routine WES3-8 via enhanced coverage of the exome, full mitochondrial genome, and known medically-associated genes and variants.
+CentoXome's design and service delivers the ideal quality and performance from the world leader and trusted partner in rare disease diagnostics, with outstanding clinical coverage and unmatched clinical diagnostic power in a single test.
+Coupling insights from our extensive and unique rare disease-centric Bio/Databank with superior omics technology, patients and physicians benefit from a unique approach that increases diagnostic yield by up to 20% compared to routine WES3-12 via enhanced coverage of the exome, full mitochondrial genome, and known clinically-associated genes and variants.

-SNVs: single nucleotide variants; InDels: small insertions/deletions; CNVs: copy number variations; UPD: uniparental disomy; mtDNA: variants in mitochondrial DNA
+SNVs: single nucleotide variants; InDels: small insertions/deletions; CNVs: copy number variations; UPD: uniparental disomy; mtDNA: mitochondrial DNA

 *UPD screening is performed using an in-house specific algorithm for the following well-known clinically relevant chromosomal regions: 6q24, 7, 11p15.5, 14q32, 15q11q13, 20q13 and 20